Medicare Supplement Plans

 If you have qualified for Medicare, you quickly learn you need a supplement to cover the gaps that Medicare does not cover.
 Medicare is a truly beneficial product for seniors, but as health insurance has evolved over time, Medicare is not as comprehensive as a traditional health plan you may be used to.

-Once you enter the world of Medicare Supplements, you quickly learn there are multiple options you must consider.
+Once you enter the world of Medicare Supplement framework, you quickly learn there are multiple options you must consider.
 You have to choose from various plans such as Plan N, Plan G, Plan F, etc.

-Let’s jump straight into the details on Plan F.
+Let’s jump straight into the details of Plan F.

 Plan F is the most comprehensive of all the supplement plans.
 Because of the broad amount of coverage it provides, it is also the most expensive of the plans.
 Even though it costs more than the other plans, it continues to be one of the most popular plan options.
 About 57% of all Medicare supplement plans in force are a Plan F policy.